 Of course, this is what many people do; they suffer in silence, or at least in the privacy of their own home and close relationships.
 Many people live for years feeling deeply depressed, anxious, stressed out, miserable, and sometimes quite paranoid and seriously disturbed.
 Some may turn to counselling, psychotherapy, psychoanalysis, or some other form of talking treatment, but most do not; or at least appear not to if the mental health statistics are anything to go by.

 This seems a shame, because although no talking treatment is going to solve all a person’s problems, it can certainly give them the opportunity to explore the nature of their suffering and to work through how they ended up feeling as they do.
-And simply by entering the therapeutic relationship they are no longer having to go mad in silence –or in private.
+And simply by entering the therapeutic relationship they are no longer having to go mad in silence – and alone.